-Big bass are no fluke, unless you’re using one.
+Big bass are no fluke unless you’re using one.
 Flukes, or soft jerkbaits, are one of the most versatile plastics ever made.
-More adaptable than the classic Senko, flukes can be fished like a typical jerkbait with erratic twitches to simulate a fleeing baitfish, used as a finesse bait on a drop-shot rig, rigged Texas- or Carolina-style or plunked on a bed and jiggled like a shaky worm.
-The options are really endless.
+More adaptable than the classic Senko, flukes can be fished like a typical jerkbait with erratic twitches to simulate a fleeing baitfish, used as a finesse bait on a drop-shot rig, rigged Texas- or Carolina-style, or plunked on a bed and jiggled like a shaky worm.
+The options are endless.

-“A fluke is wider than a Senko worm,” shared bass pro Joe Balog of Millennium Promotions (www.facebook.com/Joebalog.PROMO/videos).
+“A fluke is wider than a Senko worm,” shared bass pro Joe Balog of Millennium Promotions.
 “And the fluke has way more action.
-A Senko is basically a stick worm.
+A Senko is a stick worm.
 Senkos are super salty and very buoyant.
-They kind of have a built-in live action all their own.
+They have a built-in live-action all their own.
 Because of that, I rarely rig them whacky style.
-Flukes you need to work more.
-One of the best techniques is to snap it like a jerkbait, because basically that’s what they are – a plastic jerkbait.”
+Flukes, you need to work more.
+One of the best techniques is to snap it like a jerkbait because basically, that’s what they are – a plastic jerkbait.”

 Flukes come in a wide variety of colors and sizes.
-“You can buy flukes from 4 to 7 inches, but I basically only use the 5-inch model.
-It’s a nice size, easy to cast.
+“You can buy flukes from 4 to 7 inches, but I only use the 5-inch model.
+It’s a nice size and easy to cast.
 If I was fishing a place I knew had monster bass, I might consider something bigger.”

 Using a fluke as a soft jerkbait isn’t the only way to fish the lure.
-A fluke makes for a great drop-shot lure that can be fished tantalizingly and methodically to induct reluctant bass.
-The rig works especially well when combing flats adjacent to deeper water where bass move up to feed.
+A fluke makes for a tremendous drop-shot lure that can be fished tantalizingly and methodically to induct reluctant bass.
+The rig works exceptionally well when combing flats adjacent to deeper water where bass move up to feed.

-Spawning bass are known to be especially finicky.
-They aren’t really feeding when on the beds and their primary concern is defending their territory.
-A fluke works well with a small, pegged bullet weight rigged Texas style.
+Spawning bass are known to be incredibly selective.
+They aren’t feeding when on the beds, and their primary concern is defending their territory.
+A fluke works well with a small, pegged bullet weight rigged Texas-style.
 Drop it on a bed and jig/hop it until the bass can’t stand it anymore.
 Because a fluke feels so life-like, a bass is also likely to hold onto the bait until you can set the hook.
 While pearl and white might be best for imitating shad, this is one time when a darker color, like watermelon with flakes and a tinge of purple, might be better for mimicking nest-raiding bluegills and sunfish.

 Rigging a fluke is simple.
 Insert the point of a 4/0 or 5/0 wide gap, wide bend hook into the nose of the lure about ¼ inch and out, turn the hook over and insert it in the slot of bait and out just under the top edge of the bait.
-There are numerous videos on the Internet that show you how to do this.
-You can experiment by inserting the hook slightly off center, either higher or lower in the lure, which will cause the bait to rise or dive when manipulated.
+Numerous videos on the Internet show you how to do this.
+You can experiment by inserting the hook slightly off-center, either higher or lower in the lure, which will cause the bait to rise or dive when manipulated.

 Fishing flukes isn’t rocket science.
-In fact, you can do just about anything and catch bass.
+You can do just about anything and catch bass.